MrRosendahl/sopkalender/readme.md

 - ✅ All-day events
 - ✅ Supports both specific dates (`YYYY-MM-DD`) and ISO week format (`YYYY-Wnn`)
-- ✅ Automatically resolves week-based entries to **Tuesdays**
+- ✅ Automatically resolves week-based entries to **Tuesdays** unless a explicit date is scheduled
 - ✅ Separates **Restavfall** and **Matavfall** into different calendars and also a combined **all** calendar.
-- ✅ Designed for hosting on GitHub Pages

 ---